 |A woman wearing a shortgown and petticoat.
 By way of decoration she wears a kerchief around her neck.
 Women also sometimes wore aprons over petticoats.|

-Woodmason criticized women in particular for immodesty because, although a woman usually wore a linen shift next to the body, a sleeved smock called a bedgown or shortgown to below the waist, and a petticoat from the waist to the calves, Woodmason's female parishioners often came to meeting "bareheaded, barelegged, and barefoot with only a thin Shift and under Petticoat."
+Woodmason criticized women in particular for immodesty because, although a woman usually wore a linen shift next to the body, a sleeved shortgown over that, and a petticoat from the waist to the calves, Woodmason's female parishioners often dispensed with the shortgown, exposing more bosom in the thinner shift.
 He understood "the heat ... admits not of any [but] thin clothing;" however, girls who wore shifts and petticoats tight enough to reveal "the roundness of their Breasts," their "slender Waists," and "the fineness of their Limbs" aroused his concern among other things.
 He complained too because they rubbed "Bears Oil" on their skin and in their hair, which they tied up behind "in a Bunch like the Indians—being hardly one degree removed from them."
 A true gentleman, Mr. Woodmason refused to dress down, traveling in clothes that "the Canes, and impenetrable Woods" tore to pieces, sweating profusely under his wig and gown in church, and suffering attacks of mosquitoes and wood ticks rather than keep them off with bear grease.

 In January of 1767 Woodmason preached to a large Irish congregation in the Waxhaws, a densely settled area "thro' which the dividing Line between North and South Carolina Runs."
 It's possible that among the "very curious" who came to hear Woodmason at the Presbyterian meetinghouse was an immigrant couple from Twelvemile Creek, Andrew Jackson and his wife Elizabeth who was seven months pregnant.
 Elizabeth's husband died about a month later, tradition says while working in the fields—something her unborn child would never have to worry about.
 By 1788 young Andrew had read law and got himself appointed prosecuting attorney for the isolated Cumberland settlements of Mero District in present Tennessee, and by 1791 Attorney General.